-Of the art I have experienced in my life, I would say what has riveted me most was the art of Rembrandt, Turner, the Romantics, and Expressionists.
-I have never bought into idealized beauty – the kind that needs to be tweaked and preened, with things added or omitted to bring out the full “effect”.
-Beauty – real natural beauty is there for the taking, AS IS.
-It is raw, it is sometimes gritty, and it is spectacularly mixed up with human elements and flaws.
-The major draw for me is the incomprehensibility of it.
-I paint especially those things which I don’t understand.
+Of the art throughout history, I would say what has riveted me most was that of Rembrandt, Turner, the Romantics, and Expressionists.
+I have never been too impressed by idealized beauty – the kind that has needed to be tweaked, preened and consciously improved.
+Beauty – real natural beauty - is there for the taking of my breath.
+It is raw, it is sometimes gritty, and it is most often brilliantly mixed up with human elements and flaws.
+The major draw for me of spectacular beauty is the incomprehensibility of it.
+I seek to paint beauty at a level of complexity of which I don’t understand.
 I explore and inquire with my eyes and brushes.
-The layers and layers of reapplying the entire paint surface lets me in to the secrets of shape, form, designs – of the mystery and wonder of the spectacle of genuine beauty in my life and in my world.
-My artistic agendas are to first explore the beauty with my art-making and then, by it, share in my awe and wonder of the sacred experience of beauty revealed to me.
-It is the experience of the beauty that I harness and share.
-The revelation of beauty is a sacred, sacred experience, and vital to our human being.
-It critically nurtures and makes whole what would otherwise be a shallow, half existence.
-It bridges us from the minor material world into the realm of spiritual connection with the Universal - with What and Whom we intrinsically know fully, yet have virtually no comprehension of.
+I paint in repetitive layers, in the indirect methods of Renaissance masters.
+The layers and layers of reapplying the entire paint surface lets me in to the secrets of shape, form, designs and colour – of the mystery and wonder of the spectacle of beauty.
+My artistic agendas are to first explore the beauty with my art-making and then, by it, share in my awe and wonder of the sacred experience of beauty revealed to me through that process.